kohei0802/Rasterization-occlusion-Computer-Graphics/README.md

 3. Use MSAA to do anti-aliasing

 The triangle is applied with
-MVP transformation
+viewing transformation
 - model transformation
-- view/viewing transformation
+- view/camera transformation
 - perspective projection transformation
 - viewport transformation